psypad/GenerativeNPC/README.md

 # GenerativeNPC

-create and populate a world with dnamic and reactive npcs.
+create and populate a world with dynamic and reactive npcs.

 # Instructions to run
 - Download https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF and add to  ./models